 They immediately obeyed, and as they traveled, they were healed.
-The dry scales fell from them, the white spots disappeared, healthy color returned to their flesh, and all disfigured members were made whole.
+The dry scales fell from them, the white spots disappeared, and healthy color returned to their flesh.
 They were thrilled and excited, and hurried on their way.
 However, the Samaritan quickly returned to Jesus and fell at the feet of Jesus, giving Him thanks.

-Jesus commanded the Samaritan and condemned the others by the question,

-"Where are the nine?"
+Jesus commanded the Samaritan and condemned the others by the question, "Where are the nine?